-a) 2020 Preliminary Outdoor Grow Results
+a) 2020 Outdoor Grow Results

-On November 6, 2020, the Company reported its Port Perry Facility's preliminary outdoor cannabis harvest results, where 50,000 plants have yielded approximately 31,200 kgs of dried cannabis flower at a cash cost per gram to harvest of \$0.10.
-Included in the total yield is 7,200 kgs of THC-dominant dried flower, much of which will be used to accelerate the expansion of the Company's adult-use product portfolio.
-Preliminary test results indicate that cannabinoid content is again comparable to the results of identical cultivars grown indoor.
-While these results are extremely encouraging, the Company cautions that, as with the previous year's harvest, potency and quality control tests for the entire crop will not be completed for another two to three weeks following the announcement.
+On November 6, 2020, the Company reported its Port Perry Facility's outdoor cannabis harvest results, where 50,000 plants yielded approximately 31,200 kgs of dried cannabis flower at a cash cost per gram to harvest of \$0.10.
+Included in the total yield is 7,200 kgs of THC-dominant dried flower, much of which is used to accelerate the expansion of the Company's adult-use product portfolio.